 (Religion) With or without it you would have good people doing good things and evil people doing evil things.
 But for good people to do evil things, that takes religion.To understand why this is the case, one simply needs to consider the earlier point about religion being inherently divisive.
-If I am taught to believe that people who do not share my beliefs are inferior to those who do, there is little to stop me from treating them accordingly.
+If I am taught to believe that people who do not share my beliefs are inferior, there is little to stop me from treating them accordingly.
 If I am indoctrinated from birth to believe that persons with different beliefs are morally inferior, condemned to hell, diabolical, etc., the door to atrocities opens wide.
 If this indoctrination has also diminished my ability to apply reason by convincing me that faith is superior, look out.

 Subscribe to Atheist Revolution